dcrowTMH/dcrowTMH/README.md

 - 👋 Hi, I’m @dcrowTMH
 - 👀 I’m interested in Data science, Machine Learning & AI
 - 🌱 I’m currently learning and going for a path towards Data Scientist
+- Try to learn & be more pratical at the same time
+-
 - Commonly use language: Python, R & SQL
+-
+- Working:
+- Interactive dashboard with Python
+- Kaggle competition: Tabular Playground Series - Mar 2022 (Coopperate with other two nice & professional guys)
+- Data-driven in business (Coursera video)

 - Next target:
 - C++ Data Structure part
 - machine learning skill practice (Kaggle competition)
-- Knowledge about data-driven in business (Coursera course)
-- POWER BI
+- POWER BI (Video in mean time)
-- SQL Database
+- SQL Database (Code for interact with Python)
 - NoSQL Database
 -
 - Try to make a small consistent effort a day